kraftartberlin-micha/slim-ms/README.md

 # slim-ms
-A small clean fast PHP-Microservice with no dependencies
+A small clean fast and simple PHP-Microservice with no dependencies

-(docker, nginx, php7.3.9, composer, unittest, ..)
+(docker, nginx, php7.3.9, composer, unittest, cleancode, psr2+4, ..)

 Only for personal tests or commercial internal projects or as a little help to start your own shit